 - Acceptance from the therapist or counselor.

-- The presence of a therapist who encourages, mediates and restructures issues among members of the family, particularly problems that are sensitive and never discussed.
+- The presence of an addiction therapist who encourages, mediates and restructures issues among members of the family, particularly problems that are sensitive and never discussed.

 - It provides a venue for every member of the family to communicate their feelings, something that is difficult or even impossible if the family is left on their own.

-Advantages of Family Therapy in the Treatment of Substance Abuse
+Advantages of Family Therapy and Rehab in the Treatment of Substance Abuse

 While it has long been established that family therapy generally contributes to the achievement of substance abuse treatment goals, this treatment model also offers specific advantages such as the following: